jaylingelbach/AbandonedHobby/recap.md

 - Recap / docs
   - recap.md
     - Adds "Add posthog to prod" doc section describing analytics initialization, identity bridging, server login telemetry, and minor UI tweaks.

+# Bug hydration failure 09/17/25

+## Walkthrough

+- Introduces per-route revalidation in the TRPC API route, adds a server-only singleton accessor for Payload, and updates TRPC context initialization to use the new Payload client.
+No public API signatures changed except the new revalidate constant and the new getPayloadClient function.

+## Bug Fixes

+- Disabled caching on the TRPC API route to ensure fresh responses on every request.

+## Refactor

+- Introduced a server-only, centralized data client with lazy initialization and caching for reuse.
+- Updated TRPC initialization to consume the new data client for consistent server-side access.

+## File changes

+- TRPC API Route Revalidation
+  - src/app/(app)/api/trpc/[trpc]/route.ts
+    - Adds export const revalidate = 0 to configure per-route revalidation.
+- Server-only Payload Client Singleton
+  - src/lib/payload.ts
+    - New server-only module exposing getPayloadClient() that lazily initializes and caches a Payload instance via a module-scoped Promise.
+- TRPC Context Initialization Update
+  - src/trpc/init.ts
+    - Replaces direct getPayload({ config }) with getPayloadClient() and removes related imports; context still returns { db, headers }.